tryolabs/TLSphinx/README.md

 github "Tryolabs/TLSphinx" ~> 0.0.3
 ````

 Then run `carthage update`, this should fetch and build the last version of `TLSphinx`.
-Once it's done drag the _TLSphinx.framewok_ bundle to the XCode _Linked Frameworks and Libraries_.
+Once it's done, drag the _TLSphinx.framewok_ bundle to the XCode _Linked Frameworks and Libraries_.
 You must tell XCode where to find `Sphinx` module that is located in the Carthage checkout.
 To do so:
 - add `$(SRCROOT)/Carthage/Checkouts/TLSphinx/Sphinx/include` to _Header Search Paths_ recursive
 - add `$(SRCROOT)/Carthage/Checkouts/TLSphinx/Sphinx/lib` to _Library Search Paths_ recursive
 - in _Swift Compiler - Search Paths_ add `$(SRCROOT)/Carthage/Checkouts/TLSphinx/Sphinx/include` to _Import Paths_

 #### Manual

 Download the project from this repository and drag the _TLSpinx_ project to your XCode project.
-If you hit errors about missing headers and/or libraries for _Sphinx_ please add the `Spinx/include` to your header search path and `Sphinx/lib` to the library search path and mark it as `recursive`
+If you encounter any errors about missing headers and/or libraries for _Sphinx_ please add the `Spinx/include` directory to your header search path and `Sphinx/lib` to the library search path and mark it as `recursive`.

 ## Author